bellis14/Smart_Lighting_System/README.md

 approximately 5 seconds.
 If the sensor detects motion during those five seconds the timer is reset and begins counting again from the start with the LED remaining on.
 If the timer reaches the 5 second time frame an interrupt is triggered and a check to see if the sensor is on will be evaluated and if the sensor is providing a digital 0 then the LED will be turned off.
 This system design reduces power consumption by turning on street lights only when cars are in the area.
+Additional details can be found in the full report in the Smart_lighting_system.docx file in this repository upon download.